SuperOfficeDocs/superoffice-docs/docs/online/test-environment/index.md

 * We removed all login information and emails from email accounts set up by your users that use the SuperOffice inbox.

-* We also removed all email account set up to use with Service and created a new for this environment only.
+* We also removed all email account set up to use with Service and created a new one for this environment only.

 * We close any open ticket in Service.